raphafe96/ViBra/README.md

     Intel Math Kernel Library (MKL)

+> **Note for larger molecules**: When compiling with `ifx`, it may be necessary to use the `-i8` flag to enable 64-bit integers and to set a fixed stack size for the binary.
+This can help avoid memory addressing issues for very large VCI spaces.
+Consult your compiler documentation for the appropriate flags.

 ## 🖥️ Compilation on Windows Using Intel Fortran

 An example compilation command using Intel Fortran is: